conradwt/zero-to-graphql-using-rails/README.md

 18. configure the graphql dependencies for our application

     ```zsh
-    rails generate graphql:install
+    rails generate graphql:install --playground --skip-graphiql
     ```

-19. replace `gem 'graphiql-rails', group: :development` within `Gemfile` to the following:

-    ```zsh
-    bundle add graphiql-rails --group 'development'
-    ```

-20. add the GraphQL schema which represents our entry point into our GraphQL structure:
+19. add the GraphQL schema which represents our entry point into our GraphQL structure:

     `app/graphql/zero_rails_schema.rb`: